Features Pricing Docs Blog Try Demo Log In Sign Up

 The image is now much taller, from the header all the way down to the footer.
 Width stays the same (1280px), height is whatever the page needed.

 One thing to keep in mind: Chromium has a hard limit on screenshot height of 16,384 pixels.
 If the page is longer than that, the content will start repeating.
 This is a browser limitation, not a Playwright bug.
 For very long pages you'll need to capture them in chunks.
-But we're getting decent results already.
-Let's keep going.
+And if the page uses lazy loading, you'll hit a separate problem where images below the fold come out blank — I wrote about how to fix blank images in full-page screenshots in a separate post with scroll-and-wait code that handles it.

 Custom viewport size